Ekottara Agama: Distinct Nature of T 125

-The Ekottara Āgama generally corresponds to the Theravādin Aṅguttara Nikāya, but of the four Āgamas of the Sanskritic Sūtra Piṭaka in the Chinese Buddhist Canon, it is the one which differs most from the Theravādin version.
-The Ekottara Āgama even contains variants on such standard teachings as the Noble Eightfold Path.
-According to Keown, "there is considerable disparity between the Pāli and the [Chinese] versions, with more than two-thirds of the sūtras found in one but not the other compilation, which suggests that much of this portion of the Sūtra Piṭaka was not formed until a fairly late date."
+The Ekottarika Āgama generally corresponds to the Theravādin Aṅguttara Nikāya, but of the four Āgamas of the Sūtra Piṭaka in the Chinese Buddhist Canon, it is the one which differs most from the Pali version.
+According to Keown, "there is considerable disparity between the Pāli and the [Chinese] versions, with more than two-thirds of the sūtras found in one but not the other compilation."